xjtu-enre/2022TSEPossibledepData/readme.md

 We extended our previous tool **ENRE** to extract *possible dependencies* from source code.
 The version supporting posisble dependency extraction is [**ENRE2.0**](https://github.com/xjtu-enre/ENRE-go-python/tree/v2.0)

+**Due to the large size of our data,  we have put the whole dataset of 499 projects on OneDrive, you can download it [here](https://1drv.ms/u/s!AoXM5AoG1Law1TWnRm8vlMxuGlaL?e=IfaJNl)**
+In the current repository in GutHUb, except for *project_analysis* folder, the other folders contains the whole data used in our work.  *project_analysis* folder contains the tool analysis results of the first 20 projects (in alphabetical order) out of 499 projects.
+You can download the whole set from the above [link](https://1drv.ms/u/s!AoXM5AoG1Law1TWnRm8vlMxuGlaL?e=IfaJNl)

+Now we introduce the dataset as follows.

 ## 1. project_list